How I Became the "Sauna Guy"

 I applied the same building techniques that I learned with my buddy John, from the Baltic Archipelago and from our island cabin sauna build.
 I “phoned a friend” several times, learning that with will, information, and time, one can build a sauna on their own.

 Now I had two saunas.
 One in my backyard and one at our cabin.
 Same stove, same vibe, same deep resonating awesome heat.
-I settled into sauna three times a week, and apply this practice to this day.
+I settled into sauna sessions three times a week, and apply this practice to this day.
 I’d invite friends over to sauna, or sauna alone.
-With Minneapolis saunas, I have memories of standing outside between sauna rounds, total silence and cold winter nights, steam billowing and stars shining.
+With Minneapolis saunas, I have memories of standing outside between sauna rounds, in total silence.
+Cold winter nights, steam billowing and stars shining.

 More Backyard Sauna Builds

 Nobody had backyard saunas back then.
 Well, nobody I knew anyway.
 Several neighbors thought I was the crazy guy down the street.
 I didn’t help my reputation, I suppose, as I would often shovel snow wrapped only in a towel around my waist.
 I wasn’t trying to show off.
 I was just being utilitarian.
 I enjoy sauna when it snows.
 And often, it is more fun and efficient to shovel between sauna rounds, then enjoy a final round or two relaxed and with a satisfied feeling of accomplishment.